 Not only can you share your iPhone’s data connection with the iPad via personal hotspot, but the phone will also pass GPS information to the iPad when needed.

 I just wanted to post this up quickly, as I was so impressed with it.
-I’m writing this on the way to the airport in the car and I’ve been using my iPhone’s personal hotspot feature in order to surf on my iPad, despite it being the wifi only model.
+I’m writing this on the way to the airport in the car and I’ve been using my iPhone’s personal hotspot feature in order to surf on my iPad looking for a reliable iptv service provider, despite it being the wifi only model.

 As we got closer, I decided to get some directions to make sure we were on track.
 I launched the iPads maps app, expecting to navigate the old fashioned way without GPS assistance – knowing full well that GPS only comes in the 3G iPad models.
 Imagine my surprise when my iPad pinpointed exactly where we were on the road.

 Apple’s Wi-Fi only iOS devices have had location awareness for years via Wi-Fi location service that rely on identifying MAC addresses of nearby hotspots, and comparing those against a database of where those routers are located.

 The location I’m getting on my Wi-Fi only iPad is most certainly not this.
 It is clear I am being fed GPS information from the phone, at what appears to be an interval of once a minute or so between refreshes (likely they didn’t do real time updating so as to go easy on the phone’s battery).